Mental health in association football: Notable cases

-In July 2023, Dele Alli said he had spent 6 weeks in rehab for sleeping pill addition and mental health issues, linked to childhood abuse.
+In July 2023, Dele Alli said he had spent 6 weeks in rehab for sleeping pill addiction and mental health issues, linked to childhood abuse.

 In September 2023, Brazilian footballer Richarlison said that he would seek "psychological help" for off-pitch issues that were affecting his playing.
 Later that month, Bradford City announced a campaign to promote mental health.
 The following year, he revealed that he struggled with depression following Brazil's elimination from the 2022 FIFA World Cup and even considered quitting football as a result.
 He urged other players to seek therapy for struggles with mental illness.

 In October 2023, Norwich City released a video for World Mental Health Day which was praised by UEFA.

 In November 2023, a number of England players including Beth Mead and Ben Chilwell launched a new mental health initiative.

 In December 2023, Northern Ireland player Rebecca Holloway discussed her mental health problems.

 In January 2024, former player Thierry Henry said he had been depressed throughout his career.
 Later that month, active player James Talbot announced he was 'stepping back' from football due to his mental health.
 The BBC also asked whether the Women's Super League was doing enough to support women's footballers.
 Also in January 2024, Tyreece John-Jules said that a spate of injuries was taking a toll on him mentally.

 In March 2024, former footballer Dani Osvaldo revealed that he had been undergoing treatment for his struggles with depression, which had led to his addictions to alcohol and drugs.

 In June 2024, it was revealed that the Bradford City mental health supporters' group had helped 500 people.

 In July 2024, Scottish referee chief Willie Collum warned that criticism of referees would affect their mental health.

 In October 2024, a Professional Footballers' Association survey of 1,000 players found that 68% felt that the fear of injuries impacted their mental health.

 In December 2024, Tino Anjorin spoke about his mental health problems whilst injured.

 In May 2025, Dan Burn spoke about his struggles with mental health, as he had struggled particularly early in his career.

 In October 2025, West Ham Women manager Rehanne Skinner spoke about the mental health of women managers.

+In December 2025, FC Barcelona player Ronald Araujo spoke about his mental health and took a break from football due to it.

+In February 2026, Dwight McNeil's partner criticised Crystal Palace after a transfer fell through at a late stage, negatively impacting McNeil's mental health.

+In May 2026, Dan Burn spoke positively about how therapy had helped his mental health.

+In September 2026, Sam Hutchinson revealed that he had sought help for depression after having to retire from injuries in 2010, before latter returning to play.